ihrapsa/KlipperWrt/README.md

 <details>
   <summary>Click to expand!</summary>

-* for Klipper and moonraker - check the `requirements.txt` file.
+* for Klipper and moonraker - check the `requirements` folder.

 * :exclamation: Python2 packages are not available by default for this `snapshot` A workaround I found was to use the v19.07 OpenWrt release feeds (this version still has python2 packages) for the same target (_ramips/mt76x8_) and cpu architecture (_mipsel_24kc_) as the box.
 I make a backup of the original `/etc/opkg/distfeeds.conf` and create another `distfeeds.conf`file with the v19.07 url feeds.
 Don't forget to run `opkg update` everytime you make modifications to that file.
 After finishing with installing the packages that are only available for the v19.07 and below (like python2 packages) I switch back to the backup `distfeeds.conf` file.